KofiAAnnor/UMD-Connect/README.md

 ## Developer Documentation

+*Software architecture*

-*Software architecture*: Code is store in the flaskapp directory,
+Code is store in the flaskapp directory,
 	web design is inside the teamplates directory under the same directory.

-__init__.py: Initialize the database and the app
+- __init__.py: Initialize the database and the app

-forms.py: The Form used in the app, including Registraion, Login,
-         Update Profile, Search (user and project), Create Project.
+- forms.py: All Form used in the app, including Registraion, Login, Update Profile, Search (user and project), Create Project.

-modelts.py: The format for the User, Project, Project members,
-         Project message, Project images database.
+- modelts.py: All format for the User, Project, Project members, Project message, Project images database.

+- routes.py: All route and function of the web

+*Hypothetical*

+- search page can redirect to project or user from the result

+- show new message automatically without press the refresh button

+- notification when there is new message